-- 10.1 The Association provides a limited garden tidy scheme for individual gardens where the occupants are unable to maintain the garden due to being elderly or infirm.
-Please refer to our separate Garden Tidy Policy for details and how you may qualify for this limited service. - 10.2 The Association will not promote private gardening companies.
+10.1 The Association currently provides a limited garden tidy scheme for individual gardens where the occupants are unable to maintain the garden due to being elderly or infirm.
+This scheme is currently being reviewed.
+Please refer to our separate Garden Tidy Policy for details and how you may qualify for this limited service.

+10.2 The Association will not promote private gardening companies.